joanpablo/reactive_forms/README.md

 }
 ```

-The previous method outputs a _Map_ as the following one:
+The previous method outputs a _Map_ like the following one:

 ```json
 {